T-Troll/alienfx-tools/README.md

 ## License

 MIT.
-You can use these tools for any non-commercial or commercial use, modify it anyway - supposing you provide a link to this page from your product page and mention me as one of the authors.
+You can use these tools for any non-commercial or commercial use, modify it any way - supposing you provide a link to this page from your product page and mention me as one of the authors.

 ## Credits

-Functionality idea and code, new devices support haptic and ambient algorithms by T-Troll.
+Functionality idea and code, new devices support, haptic and ambient algorithms by T-Troll.
 Low-level SDK based on Gurjot95's [AlienFX_SDK](https://github.com/Gurjot95/AlienFX-SDK).
 High-level API code and alienfx-cli based on Kalbert312's [alienfx-cli](https://github.com/kalbert312/alienfx-cli).
 Spectrum Analyzer is based on Tnbuig's [Spectrum-Analyzer-15.6.11](https://github.com/tnbuig/Spectrum-Analyzer-15.6.11).